Audit Log

 Click any row to expand it and see the full context:

-- Request context — IP address, user agent, API key ID (if applicable), impersonation info, reason, and correlation ID
+- Request context — IP address, user agent, API key ID (masked), impersonation info, reason, and correlation ID

 - Field changes — a table showing exactly which fields changed, with old and new values side by side